Ryan Roberts (fighter): Resurrection Fighting Alliance

 Roberts signed with Resurrection Fighting Alliance in mid-2015, and is faced prospect Adam Townsend in his debut at RFA 30 on September 18, 2015.
 He lost the bout by unanimous decision.

 Return to Victory Fighting Championship and retirement

-Roberts faced Robert Emerson at VFC 54 on December 9, 2016 and lost his VFC featherweight championship in the first round via technical knockout as a result of a knee injury.
+Roberts faced Robert Emerson at VFC 54 on December 9, 2016, and lost his VFC featherweight championship in the first round via technical knockout as a result of a knee injury.
 Roberts retired from MMA after the bout.

 Bare-knuckle boxing

 Bare Knuckle Fighting Championship

-Roberts made his debut against Jorge Gonzalez at BKFC 21 on September 10, 2021 and won by knockout in the second round.
+Roberts made his debut against Jorge Gonzalez at BKFC 21 on September 10, 2021, and won by knockout in the second round.

-Roberts faced Bobby Taylor at BKFC Fight Night Omaha on May 17, 2024.
+Roberts faced Bobby Taylor at BKFC Fight Night 14 on May 17, 2024.
 He lost the fight by unanimous decision.